Ivett-Varga/pedal/README.md

 Exception Handling: Refining global exception handling with specific or custom exceptions.
 API Documentation: Utilization of tools like Swagger for clearer API documentation.
 Security: Implementation of security measures, such as JWT, for API access.
-Database Interaction: Optimizationj of database operations for efficiency, especially with large datasets.
+Database Interaction: Optimization of database operations for efficiency.
 Logging: Reviewing and adjusting logging levels where necessary.
 Code Comments: Increasing comments in complex code sections for better understanding.
 Performance Testing: Adding tests to assess application performance under load.